dffischer/pkgrepotools/makepkg-expanded.md

 ## BUGS

+Specifying multiple template directories (the `-t` option) can only be done with a patched pacman installation.
+Without it, only the last `-t` option has any effect.
+This also affects the defaults.
+When run from within a git repository and a local template directory is present there, templates in the system default path will be neglected without the patch.
+Instructions on how to patch pacman can be found within [the source repository of makepkg-expanded](https://github.com/dffischer/makepkg-expanded/blob/master/patching-pacman.md)

 This project was created by XZS <d.f.fischer@web.de> and [lives at GitHub](http://github.com/dffischer/makepkg-expanded).
 Bugs can be filed in [the tracker found there](http://github.com/dffischer/makepkg-expanded/issues).